HortonworksUniversity/HDPAdmin2Plus/README.md

 ```
 # hostname node4
 ```
-Verify hostname have been updated
+Verify hostname have been updated on each node
 ```
 # hostname
 ```
 node1

-Restart ambari-agent on all nodes
+Restart ambari-agent on each node
 ```
 # ambari-agent restart
 ```
-Exit from root on the ambary node – node1
+Exit from root on the ambari node – node1
 ```
 # exit
 $
 ```
-From the Ambari node (node1) download the blueprint, cluster template and host template files for your cluster build
+### From the Ambari node (node1) download the blueprint, cluster template and host template files for your cluster build

 Get the blueprint file Multinode.blueprint
 ```